Spirometry testing and COPD

-Spirometry is a tool that plays an important role in chronic obstructive pulmonary disease (COPD) from the moment the disease is suspected all the way through its treatment and management.
-Spirometry is used when a patient complains of breathing difficulties such as shortness of breath, cough, or mucus production and it can detect COPD even in its earliest stage before even before any obvious symptoms manifest.
+Spirometry is a tool that plays an important role in chronic obstructive pulmonary disease (COPD) — from the moment your doctor thinks you have COPD all the way through its treatment and management.

-Along with diagnosing COPD, this tool can also help track progression of disease and assist in staging and even help to determine the best way to proceed with treatment.
+Along with diagnosing COPD, this test can also help track progression of the disease, assist in staging, and even help to determine treatments that might be most effective.

 Just as that percentage was able to confirm a diagnosis of COPD, it will also let your doctor know how the disease is progressing.